mjucker/MiMA/input/from_papers/README.md

 # Input namelists from selected publications

 This folder contains selected input namelist files from published studies.
-This is not an exhaustive list and we encourage all MiMA users to provide their namelist files along with any necessary additional input files in permanent openly accessible repositories.
+This is not an exhaustive list as it only includes major code updates.
+We encourage all MiMA users to provide their namelist files along with any necessary additional input files in permanent openly accessible repositories.

 | File  |  Reference  |  MiMA version  |  Short description  |
 |:--|:--|:--|:--|